sinnerschrader/sinnerschrader-career/data/jobs/en/ux-ui-designer-prg.md

 Besides the group of great people to work with, space for your ideas and personal development and very nice salary package we offer:

 - 25 days of vacation, 3 sick days and a support of work-life balance
-- house_with_garden:Flexible working hours, home office anytime you need, literally (and these days even more :))
+- Flexible working hours, home office anytime you need, literally (and these days even more :))
 - Macbook Pro and Mobile Phone (iPhone / Samsung)
 - We support education (and mainly we have a budget for it) so prepare to go to conferences, trainings, certifications and reading books from our library
 - Language courses (online and offline)